kenuoseclab/sanctum/Readme.md

 Sanctum EDR is an Endpoint Detection and Response proof-of-concept product I am building, that I will use to try combat modern malware techniques that I develop.

+I have started a blog series on Sanctum, you can check it out [on my blog here](https://fluxsec.red/sanctum-edr-intro).
+I'm keeping track of the progress and milestones of the project there, so please check that out!

 Currently in its early stages, I have a plan for the project which I will update in due course.

 I am electing to build this in Rust because: